evshary/autoware-documentation/docs/installation/autoware/source-installation.md

 # You will need to add the ROS 2 apt repository to your system.
 First, make sure that the Ubuntu Universe repository is enabled by checking the output of this command.
 apt-cache policy | grep universe

+# The output of the above command should contain following:

 # 500 http://us.archive.ubuntu.com/ubuntu focal/universe amd64 Packages
 #     release v=20.04,o=Ubuntu,a=focal,n=focal,l=Ubuntu,c=universe,b=amd64

 # If you don’t see an output line like the one above, then enable the Universe repository with these instructions.
 sudo apt install software-properties-common sudo add-apt-repository universe